HaoShiming/endoLTE/README.md

 This package implements in R the social policy effects evaluation method by

-Shiming Hao (2026): "Estimating Heterogeneous Treatments Effects with Endogeneity and Long Range Dependency in Untreated Units Absent Time-Series Natural Experiments" (Revise & Resubmission)
+Shiming Hao (2026): "Estimating Heterogeneous Treatments Effects with Endogeneity and Long Range Dependency in Untreated Units Absent Time-Series Natural Experiments" (Revise & Resubmit)

 *This package is under active development...*